piku235/JungiThemeBundle/Resources/doc/themes-overview.md

     public function getPath();

     /**
-     * Returns the info of the theme
+     * Returns the information about the theme
      *
      * @return \Jungi\Bundle\ThemeBundle\Information\ThemeInfo
      */